pcrain/GungeonCraft/readme.md

 - **Balance and Diversity**: all items and guns should be fun, engaging, and useful in a variety of situations
 - **Fun New Mechanics**: most items and guns should offer their own distinct ways of interacting with the Gungeon
 - **Playstyle Variety**: defensive and strategic play should feel as rewarding as aggressive and proactive play

-### Known Bugs
-* None at the moment!
-If you find any, please let me know!

 ### Vanilla Bugs Fixed
 * In co-op Turbo Mode, the 2nd player now has the same speed as the first player without having to die first